Syndica/sig/src/gossip/readme.md

 Pull responses are responses to pull requests and include missing data which was not included in the pull request.

-To build a pull response, we find values to match the `GossipFilter`'s `mask`, and filter to only include values that are not included in the request's `Bloom` filter.
+To build a pull response, we find values to match the `GossipPullFilter`'s `mask`, and filter to only include values that are not included in the request's `Bloom` filter.
 To find values that match the filter's `mask`, we use the `GossipShards` struct which is located in `gossip_shards.zig`.

 <div align="center">